ariffero/feynman-diagrams/README.md

 # feynman-diagrams
-ROOT macros to draw some Feyman diagrams
+ROOT macros to draw some Feyman diagrams.
+The results are collected in the folder images.

 1. **photonFusionLeptons.c** macro to produce the diagram of photon-photn fusion into two leptons at tree level.
 Landscape orientation.
 It has an option to draw the lepton with an arrow (default) or with a line, for the second execute the script using passing *false* as parameter.